 Sometimes, the radiologist may ask you to come back for follow-up images, called a diagnostic mammogram, to rule out an unclear area in the breast, or if there is a breast complaint that needs to be evaluated.

 3D mammography is approved for all women who would be undergoing a standard mammogram.

 Multiple clinical studies show that all women, regardless of breast type of density, benefit from 3D mammography.

 Very low x-ray energy is used during the exam, just about the same as a film screen mammogram.
 The total patient dose of a Genius 3D mammogram is well with the FDA safety standards of mammography.

 What should I expect during the 3D mammography exam?

 A 3D mammography exam is very similar to having a traditional 2D mammogram.
 Like a 2D mammogram, the technologist will position you, compress your breast, and take images from different angles.

 There's no additional compression required with 3D mammography, and it only takes a few seconds longer for each view.

 The technologist will view the images of your breasts at the computer workstation to ensure quality images have been captured for review.
 A radiologist will then examine the images and report results to either your physician or directly to you.

 All requests must be submitted through a Request for Assistance form and are considered and reviewed by a donation committee.
 Any individual who is facing cancer treatment or survivorship is eligible to receive financial assistance through the Angel Fund.
-If you or anyone you know is in need of this assistance or for the Request for Assistance form please call 218-362-6784.

 For more information of any diagnostic service or to schedule an appointment, please give us a call at 218-362-6626.